Adjustment Disorder E016

 Clinical onset

-Clinical onset must be within 3 months after the onset of the relevant stressor.
+Clinical onset must be within 3 months of the occurrence of the relevant stressor(s).

 Clinical worsening

-The only SOP worsening factor is for inability to obtain appropriate clinical anagement.
-Given the nature of the condition, permanent worseing beyond the normal course is unlikely.
-Specialist opinion would be required to establish that such worsening had occurred.
+The only SoP worsening factor is for inability to obtain appropriate clinical management.
+Given the nature of the condition, permanent worsening beyond the normal course is unlikely.
+Specialist psychiatrist opinion would be required to establish that such worsening had occurred.

 Source URL: https://clik.dva.gov.au/ccps-medical-research-library/alphabetic-index-statements-principles/b/adjustment-disorder-e016/factors-ccps-15-october-2008-e016/category-1b-stressor